-Risk Description Residual Ri sk Mitigating controls Forecast

-Likelihood Impact direction of

-increasing an the delivery travel

-impacting on the delivery of key services and the is in place.

-impact of a data breach on Information Sharing

-our service users and their Protocols in place with our

-ability to access our key partners.

-services readily.
-Key pararere.

-Reputation: Loss of 2 2 We always gain consent for

-confidence and trust by recording and sharing

-the public as a result of information.
-We publish and

-data breaches and the highlight through our fair

-lack of credibility and data processing statements

-criticism from our external how personal

-regulators and the information/data we collect

-Information Commissioner on individuals is used, stored

-this would attract. and shared.

-CR8: Environmental Susta T

-Political & Legislative: 2 3 Insight Board.

-Political and legislative Did submitted to Molek

-repercussions of failing to Bid submitted to Welsh

-meet legal duties and statutory requirements.
-Government for an Environment Grant to

-statutory requirements. implement environmental

-and countryside programmes

-locally.

-locally.

-The Corporate Plan 2016-20

-sets out our priorities

-relevant to promoting and

-enhancing sustainability.

-The Regional Transport

-Authority governs and

-promotes transport matters

-Resources: Increased 3 2 including Active Travel.
-We continue to implement an

-pressure on limited 3 LED conversion programme.

-resources may impact To date 33% of council street

-negatively on achieving lighting has been converted

-high standards and to LED.
-There will be

-statutory targets. ongoing conversion of

-, 5 lighting to meet our carbon

-reduction commitment and

-further reduce our energy

-bills.

-Invested in new replacement

-vehicles that meet the EU
+Risk Description Residual Risk Mitigating controls Forecast Likelihood Impact direction of travel impacting on the delivery of key services and the impact of a data breach on our service users and their ability to access our services readily. is in place.
+Information Sharing Protocols in place with our key partners.
+Reputation: Loss of confidence and trust by the public as a result of data breaches and the lack of credibility and criticism from our external regulators and the Information Commissioner this would attract.
+2 We always gain consent for recording and sharing information.
+We publish and highlight through our fair data processing statements how personal information/data we collect on individuals is used, stored and shared. + CR8: Environmental Susta 0 Political & Legislative: Political and legislative repercussions of failing to meet legal duties and statutory requirements.
+3 Insight Board.
+Bid submitted to Welsh Government for an Environment Grant to implement environmental and countryside programmes locally.
+The Corporate Plan 2016-20 sets out our priorities relevant to promoting and enhancing sustainability.
+The Regional Transport Authority governs and promotes transport matters including Active Travel.
+Resources: Increased pressure on limited resources may impact negatively on achieving high standards and statutory targets.
+3 2 We continue to implement an LED conversion programme.
+To date 33% of council street lighting has been converted to LED.
+There will be ongoing conversion of lighting to meet our carbon reduction commitment and further reduce our energy bills.

-Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of Environmental Standards to operate on biofuel. travel Service Delivery & Wellbeing: Failure to deliver key plans/schemes and achieve statutory targets which would have a detrimental impact on the environment and citizens of the Vale.
+Risk Description Residual Risk Mitigating controls Forecast Likelihood Impact direction of travel Environmental Standards to operate on biofuel.
+Service Delivery & Wellbeing: Failure to deliver key plans/schemes and achieve statutory targets which would have a detrimental impact on the environment and citizens of the Vale.
 2 2 Prioritise maintenance in all council services - including gritting, drainage, etc. Sustainable procurement outlined in procurement guideline documents.
 Green travel plan established and publicised to all staff.
 Active Travel - ensuring walking and cycling routes are provided.
 Minimise the risk and impact of flooding and coastal erosion via an effective Flood Risk Management Plan, flood reduction measures and a Shoreline Management Plan.
-We effectively monitor changes in coastal waters and coastal erosion.
-Introduced a new enforcement policy to reduce litter, fly tipping and dog fouling offences through the appointment of an environmental enforcement organisation.
+We effectively monitor changes in coastal waters and coastal erosion. appointment of an environmental enforcement organisation.
 Work underway on the delivery of a Flood Alleviation Scheme at Boverton and Llanmaes.
 Reputation: Failure to comply with legal duties associated targets would have a detrimental impact on resident's perception of the Council's ability to 2 4 Work closely with businesses to raise awareness of sustainability initiatives and to launch campaigns.
 Provision of child pedestrian and cycling